Concept information

 Definition

-- Type of motivated forgetting characterized by a poorer memory of items that subjects have previously been asked to forget (compared to the instruction to remember).
+- The motivated forgetting characterized by poorer memory for items that subjects have previously been instructed to forget, compared to items they were instructed to remember.

 Broader concept